Residual income valuation

-Residual income valuation (RIV; also, residual income model and residual income method, RIM) is an approach to equity valuation that formally accounts for the cost of equity capital.
-Here, "residual" means in excess of any opportunity costs measured relative to the book value of shareholders' equity; residual income (RI) is then the income generated by a firm after accounting for the true cost of capital.
+Residual income valuation (RIV), also called the residual income model or residual income method (RIM), is an approach to equity valuation that formally accounts for the cost of equity capital.
+Here, "residual" means in excess of any opportunity costs measured relative to the book value of shareholders' equity; residual income (RI), or economic profit, is then the income generated by a firm after accounting for the true cost of capital.
 The approach is largely analogous to the EVA/MVA based approach, with similar logic and advantages.

+History

+The concept of measuring business performance as profit less an opportunity cost charge for the use of the funds employed in earning the profit dates back to Robert Hamilton who published An Introduction to Merchandize in 1777 in Edinburgh, Scotland.
+Hamilton's treatment may have its origins in Adam Smith's, The Wealth of Nations (first edition in 1776).

+In the United States, Alfred Marshall, in Principles of Economics, explained in 1890 that for firms to create wealth they must earn more than the cost of their debt and equity.
+General Motors applied the concept in the 1920s.
+(Note: The DuPont company began using DuPont analysis in the 1920s.)
+It was called "excess earnings" by Canning (1929) and Preinreich (1938).
+(Note: During the first half of the 20th century, debates took place in the United States and in the United Kingdom about how to evaluate investment decisions from a theoretical and commercial perspective.
+This led to Paul Samuelson's discounted utility model in 1937, based on a single discount rate compounded across time periods.)
+In the 1950’s General Electric labeled it “residual income” and applied it as a performance measure to their decentralized divisions.

+In Divisional Performance: Measurement and Control, D. Solomons (1965) suggested that residual income be used as an internal performance measure and Robert Anthony (1973) suggested that it be an external performance measure.

-Residual Income valuation has its origins in Edwards & Bell (1961), Peasnell (1982), and Ohlson (1995).
+Residual Income valuation was further developed by Edwards & Bell (1961), Peasnell (1982), and Ohlson (1995).

 Concept

 The underlying idea is that investors require a rate of return from their resources – i.e. equity – under the control of the firm's management, compensating them for their opportunity cost and accounting for the level of risk resulting.
 This rate of return is the cost of equity, and a formal equity cost must be subtracted from net income.
 Consequently, to create shareholder value, management must generate returns at least as great as this cost.
-Thus, although a company may report a profit on its income statement, it may actually be economically unprofitable; see Economic profit.
+Thus, although a company may report a profit on its income statement, it may actually be economically unprofitable.
 It is thus possible that a value deemed positive using a traditional discounted cash flow (DCF) approach may be negative here.
 RI-based valuation is therefore a valuable complement to more traditional techniques.